jessiewbailey/TaskFlow/README.md

 5. Test your workflow on a sample task
 6. Save your workflow for reuse

-### 3. Build Custom Dashboards

-1. Go to **Dashboard Builder**
-2. Add visualization widgets (charts, tables, metrics)
-3. Connect widgets to your workflow outputs
-4. Customize the layout and styling
-5. Save and share your dashboard configuration

-### 4. Execute and Explore

-1. Select your uploaded tasks
-2. Choose a saved workflow
-3. Click "Execute Workflow"
-4. Watch real-time progress in your custom dashboard
-5. Explore results and iterate on your workflow
-6. Export results as CSV, Excel, or JSON

 ### Example Use Cases

 - **Content Processing**: Build visual pipelines to summarize, categorize, and extract insights
-- **Data Enrichment**: Create workflows that add classifications, sentiment, and entities
+- **Data Enrichment**: Create workflows that add classifications, summaries, sentiment
-- **Research Analysis**: Design custom dashboards to explore patterns and generate reports
 - **Quality Assurance**: Develop workflows to check compliance and accuracy at scale
-- **Experimentation**: Rapidly test different AI approaches to find what works best
+- **Experimentation**: Rapidly test different workflows and models to find what works best

 ## Visual Workflow Builder